Iraqi Kurds approve sending fighters to aid Syrian town

 "They (Islamic State) are always bringing more people and weapons from the surrounding areas and also from (the Syrian province of) Raqqa and Iraq.
 It's obvious every time they attack," he said.

-One resident who visited Kobani and asked not to be named said Islamic State was still in control of the town centre.
+One resident who visited Kobani and asked not to be named said Islamic State was still in control of the town center.

 SUSPICIONS